Robustness of chiral edge modes in fractal-like-lattices below two dimensions: A case study: Edge states at the boundary of the Sierpinksi carpet fractal

 We consider a cylinder geometry, like the one shown in Fig.~\ref{fig:ribbon-setup}, and investigate the spatial dependence of the wave function transverse to the edge direction.
 By performing a Fourier transform on only the $x$-component, we may study the localization of the edge modes in the finite $y$-direction.
 The resulting Hamiltonian is given by $H_{\text{ribbon}}=\sum_{k} \left [H_{\circ}(k)+H_{\uparrow}(k)+H_{\downarrow}(k) \right]$, where

 and $W$ is the width of the ribbon shown in Fig.~\ref{fig:ribbon-setup}.

-In Fig.~\ref{fig:edgemodes_haldane}, we compare the edge states on the non-fractal square lattice for different system sizes corresponding to generations $G=4$ and $G=5$ ($F=0$).
+In Fig.~\ref{fig:edgemodes_haldane}, we show the edge states on the non-fractal square lattice for a system size corresponding to generation $G=5$ ($F=0$).
 This serves as reference point for the following discussion.
 We show the absolute value of the wave functions as a function of the distance to the edge for the first 25 sites.
-There is no visible difference for the two different system sizes, from which we conclude that for the system sizes considered, finite-size effects are not important.
+There is no visible difference between the shown curve and that of $G=4$, from which we conclude that for the system sizes considered, finite-size effects are not important.
 We now compare the typical extension to the length scale defined by the cutting procedure.

 Vertical lines indicate at which points a cut would effectively terminate the intact boundary of a fractal system for a given $\Delta$.
 For $\Delta=0$ ($\Delta=1$) this implies that there are already missing sites in the second (fourth) row of atoms of the system.
 What this means in practice, is that a sizeable weight of the wave function will be localized around holes, which leads to situations where the different parts of the wave function are effectively counterpropagating, see Fig.~\ref{fig:edgemodes_haldane} (d).